cadet/CadetHD-chromoo/README.md

 - [DONE] Fix plot axis labels to include parameter/objective names and indices
 - [DONE] Allow YAML input along with h5
 - [DONE] Implement checkpointing!
+- [CRIT] Post generation processing takes a lot of time, fix it
+- [TASK] Timestamp at start
 - [TASK] Last best should be a pareto front
 - [TASK] Implement Objective vs Objective 2D plots
 - [TASK] Write csv of all simulated points to be able to generate plots at will